The Use and Abuse of Faculty Suspensions

 While Association- supported policy specifies continued payment of salary (unless otherwise forbidden by law) in all circumstances in which a suspension is a prehearing sanction, the AAUP has never argued that pay alone is sufficient, whether as a matter of relief, as a way to obviate the potential stain of a suspension, or as a benevolent action that expunges any further obligations on the part of the administration.
 Continuance of salary is not only an essential ingredient of decent treatment, but even more fundamentally also a recognition that a final determination on the guilt or innocence of the accused faculty member has not yet been reached through a hearing.
 Moreover, if the subject faculty member is without a salary, mounting a defense against charges is much more difficult, if not impossible.

 This subcommittee takes no heart from the fact that in many, if not most, of the cases we examined, the suspended faculty member remained on salary.
-We suggest, rather, that this practice often reflects one of two less than benign assumptions (and possibly both): first, that continuance of salary relieves an administration from the necessity of a faculty hearing because the adverse action supposedly can no longer be described as a suspension; second, that the continued payment of salary provides a contractual hedge in the event of litigation.23 In cases of freestanding suspension, however, where the matter has been examined deliberatively in a suspenproceeding in accordance with Association recommended standards of academic due process, suspension without pay may be deemed an appropriate punitive sanction.
+We suggest, rather, that this practice often reflects one of two less than benign assumptions (and possibly both): first, that continuance of salary relieves an administration from the necessity of a faculty hearing because the adverse action supposedly can no longer be described as a suspension; second, that the continued payment of salary provides a contractual hedge in the event of litigation.23 In cases of freestanding suspension, however, where the matter has been examined deliberatively in a proceeding in accordance with Association-recommended standards of academic due process, suspension without pay may be deemed an appropriate punitive sanction.

 E. Expulsion or Banishment